RueTooo/deep-roots/src/site/notes/Home Page.md

 > [!recite] While in the Feywild:

 - Do not expect [[Languages/Common\|Common]] to be spoken - many Fey will scorn those who travel to their fair realm expecting to be catered to as on the material plane.
-(See the back of this booklet for [[Grimkin's Guide to the Winter Court#^14fd2b\|10 useful Sylvan phrases]]!)
+(See the back of this booklet for [[Lore/Grimkin's Guide to the Winter Court#^14fd2b\|10 useful Sylvan phrases]]!)
 - Use caution when making deals.
 Not every fey is looking to make off with your firstborn - but **words have power**.
 Ignorance will not excuse or exempt you from a promise made.
 - Leave behind your concept of living beings vs objects.
 In the fey courts, brooks, boulders, branches and brambles _may_ have sapience.
 Take no living wood in a forest without leaving a gift, be respectful when drawing water from a spring or well.
 In other words, err on the side of respect.
 It is not often that a mountain will wake due to disrespectful footsteps, but it is not unheard of.